 Master of Science in Management Curriculum

 The MSM curriculum requires students to have completed an undergraduate degree from an accredited school by the time they enroll.
-Coursework begins in July with a five-week summer semester to launch your immersion into the world of business before proceeding to courses in finance, marketing, operations, analytics, accounting, economics, information technology, organizational behavior and strategy.
+Coursework begins in July with a five-week summer semester to launch your immersion into the world of business before proceeding to courses in finance, marketing, operations, analytics, accounting, economics, information technology, legal environment of business, organizational behavior, and business strategy.

 In the process, selecting a specialization track in Business Enterprise, Marketing, or Healthcare allows you to target your knowledge toward one facet of business operations.
 For hands-on experience, students work on Graduate Consulting Projects each semester and engage in a number of other real-world, applied cases, simulations, and learning activities.
 In total, the MSM curriculum covers 37 credit hours.